 As air pollution and allergies increase worldwide, nose filters may provide relief to sensitive and health-conscious individuals.

-I’m someone who is sensitive to pollution and allergies and I’m always on the look-out for new products that aim to protect my lungs.
+I’m someone who is sensitive to pollution and allergens and I’m always on the look-out for new products.

 In the sections below, I’ll share my thoughts about nose filters and allergies.

 - Do they make it hard to breathe?

 - Are there better options for allergy suffers?

 Nose filters are tiny filters that are inserted into the nose.
 The two nostril filters are connected by a clear band, so the filters are one piece and easier to keep track of.
 The clear band also makes the filters less noticeable and easy to remove.

 Similar to a foam earplug, the filters will fit most nostrils and will fit snugly inside the nostril.

 Some brands are disposable while others offer a retainer that has a replaceable filter.
 Others are washable.